 Lablabi is a traditional dish in Tunisian usually served at breakfast, but now you can enjoy it whenever you want.
 This is a chickpea soup cooked with some spices such as cumin, Harissa, and caraway.

 Harissa plays an important role in Tunisian cuisine, and I will explain why in the next parts.
 You can order Lablabi in restaurants throughout this beautiful nation.
-Iraqi and Turkish culinary cultures also have their own Lablabi versions.
+Iraq and Turkey also have their own Lablabi versions.

 The special feature when you taste Tunisian Lablabi is that it uses dry chickpeas instead of canned ones.
 The chefs will recommend you eat this soup with stale bread, a poached egg, and a spiced dressing.